 Over the years I’ve been getting plenty of questions about Iceland and what people should visit.
-I started answering some of those questions in a series of journal entries, starting with “10 tips when doing landscape photography in Iceland“.
-In this journal entry, I answer another one of those questions: “What are my top 5 must-photograph locations in Iceland?“.
+I started answering some of those questions in a series of journal entries.
+In this journal entry, I answer another one of those questions: “What are my top 5 must-photograph locations in Iceland?”.

 Also, please share in the comment section what your favourite photography locations in Iceland are!
 I’d love to see and hear other people’s experiences.

 UPDATE 16/12/2022: Looking for photography locations in Iceland?
 Many interesting photo locations in Iceland can be found in a special e-book I made.
 You can find this comprehensive 80-page guide to 35 of my favourite photography locations in Iceland in my webshop.